 The analogue input section of the IC-7300 has only a few bandpass filters, a number of signal-routing relays and two selectable preamplifiers.
-Here, ICOM has obviously succeeded in building the bandpass filters in such a way that they do not produce any additional intermodulation.
-This is worth mentioning because some other SDR receivers are experiencing massive problems in this area.
+Here, ICOM has obviously succeeded in building the bandpass filters in such a way that they do not produce any additional intermodulation (passive IMD, or PIM).
+This is worth mentioning because some other SDR receivers are experiencing massive frontend PIM problems.